bluemarblepayroll/db_fuel/README.md

 payload['patients'] # array in form of: [ { "id" => 1, "first_name" => "Something" }, ... ]
 ````

+Notes

+* Set `debug: true` to print out SQL statement in the output (not for production use.)

 ### Limiting Result Sets

 The `db_fuel/dbee/query` does not provide a way to dynamically connect the query to existing data.
 You are free to put any Dbee query filters in the query declaration, but what if you would like to further limit this based on the knowledge of a range of values?
 The `db_fuel/dbee/range` job is meant to do exactly this.
 On the surface it is mainly an extension of the `db_fuel/dbee/query` job.